microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 matrix.
 Meaning if the array is an i32 array, and the matrix is i8, the Offset and Stride are in terms of 8-bit elements.

-The offset value must be 16-byte aligned from the base offset, and the stride must be 16-byte aligned.
+The `Offset` must be 16-byte aligned, and `Stride` value must be a multiple of 16 bytes.

 Validation rules will enforce that:
 * The output matrix scope must be `Wave` or `ThreadGroup`